yiwenj7888/sep10-freedom-project/prep/presentation.md

    * The interface is user-friendly and interactive, using Bootstrap and Animate.css.

 ## Process
-* Flowchart: I’ll walk you through the planning process of this project.
+* Flowchart: I’ll walk my classmates through the planning process of this project.
     * The key steps include:
         * 1    Research on business technologies.
         * 2    Designing the user interface with Bootstrap.